FlyLonyx/JDORM-library/README.md

 ---

-## 🤝 Contributing
-Contributions are welcome!
-Please read the [Contributing Guidelines](https://github.com) to get started.

 ## 📜 License
 This project is licensed under the **MIT License**.
-See the [LICENSE](https://github.com) file for details.
+See the [LICENSE]([https://github.com](https://github.com/FlyLonyx/JDORM-library/blob/main/LICENSE)) file for details.

 ## 💡 Support
 If you find this project helpful, consider giving it a ⭐️ on GitHub!
-For any issues or feature requests, please open an  [issue](https://github.com).
+For any issues or feature requests, please open an  [issue]([https://github.com](https://github.com/FlyLonyx/JDORM-library/issues)).